maximebories/velog/README.md

 Two dialog box will ask you to select which probres you wish to plot, and which should be interpreted as signed:

 ![alt text](https://raw.githubusercontent.com/maximebories/velog/master/dialog.png "Dialog")

+That selection will be kept in the *state.txt*.
+To reset, simply delete that file.